Identifying Preferences in the Clientele of a Coffeehouse

 Project Overview

-The owner of Cocoon Coffee & More asked me to analyze sales since the company’s founding in 2019.
-The current cash register system provides only rudimentary insights, which often leave important questions unanswered.
-A more detailed analysis with Python could address these gaps.
-This project also served as an introduction to applying data practices in a smaller business environment.
-My task was to demonstrate the advantages of this approach and, above all, answer the client’s outstanding questions:
+The owner of Cocoon Coffee & More asked me to analyze his sales data since the company started in 2019.
+The current cash register system provides only rudimentary insights into sales, which is not always sufficient.
+Certain questions remained unanswered, and an analysis using Python could address these gaps.
+This project also aimed to gain familiarity with data practices for a smaller company.
+My task was to explain the advantages of this approach and, above all, answer the outstanding questions.

 1. What are the bestselling products per category, per quarter and per year?